Granger causality: Extensions to point process models

 Previous Granger-causality methods could only operate on continuous-valued data so the analysis of neural spike train recordings involved transformations that ultimately altered the stochastic properties of the data, indirectly altering the validity of the conclusions that could be drawn from it.
 In 2011, however, a new general-purpose Granger-causality framework was proposed that could directly operate on any modality, including neural-spike trains.

 Neural spike train data can be modeled as a point-process.
 A temporal point process is a stochastic time-series of binary events that occurs in continuous time.
 It can only take on two values at each point in time, indicating whether or not an event has actually occurred.
 This type of binary-valued representation of information suits the activity of neural populations because a single neuron's action potential has a typical waveform.
-In this way, what carries the actual information being output from a neuron is the occurrence of a “spike”, as well as the time between successive spikes.
+In this way, what carries the actual information being output from a neuron is the occurrence of a "spike", as well as the time between successive spikes.
 Using this approach one could abstract the flow of information in a neural-network to be simply the spiking times for each neuron through an observation period.
 A point-process can be represented either by the timing of the spikes themselves, the waiting times between spikes, using a counting process, or, if time is discretized enough to ensure that in each window only one event has the possibility of occurring, that is to say one time bin can only contain one event, as a set of 1s and 0s, very similar to binary.

 One of the simplest types of neural-spiking models is the Poisson process.
 This however, is limited in that it is memory-less.
 It does not account for any spiking history when calculating the current probability of firing.
 Neurons, however, exhibit a fundamental (biophysical) history dependence by way of its relative and absolute refractory periods.
 To address this, a conditional intensity function is used to represent the probability of a neuron spiking, conditioned on its own history.
 The conditional intensity function expresses the instantaneous firing probability and implicitly defines a complete probability model for the point process.
 It defines a probability per unit time.
 So if this unit time is taken small enough to ensure that only one spike could occur in that time window, then our conditional intensity function completely specifies the probability that a given neuron will fire in a certain time.

+In computing

+Software packages have been developed for measuring "Granger causality" in Python and R: